C0m3b4ck/Bookworm-VisualBasic/README.md

 # Why?
 * Python (original) version was becoming more bloated, convoluted and harder to compile with problematic dependencies.
-* Visual Basic has greater compatibility - Bookworm is intended for Windows 11 and beyond
+* Visual Basic has greater compatibility - it supports from Windows 98 up to Windows 11
 * As I have been using the program's Python version, I have noticed many QoL fixes that I need to implement

 # Author